TheAlgorithms/Algorithms-Explanation/en/Data Structures/Tries/trie.md

 ```

 Without a doubt, this strategy will work, but the time complexity of doing this is *O(num of words x len of longest word)* which is quite expensive.
-However, if we represent the storage of numbers in a tree such that each letter appears only once in a particular level in the tree, we can achieve a much better search time
+However, if we represent the storage of numbers in a tree such that each letter appears only once in a particular level in the tree, we can achieve a much better search time.
+Take, for example, the tree below

 ```
         e